nyu-software-engineering/simple-react-example/README.md

 # Simple React.js Example

+A live version of this app is available at [https://nyu-software-engineering.github.io/simple-react-example/](https://nyu-software-engineering.github.io/simple-react-example/)

 This simple React example shows:

 - Components (a.k.a functions that return modular, reusable parts of the interface)